-Subject Terms: business elites, democracy, educational elites, elites, foreign policy, government elites, international relations, military elites, military intervention, NATO, national economy, national interests, national security, political elites, social welfare
+Subject Terms: business elites, democracy, economic issues, educational elites, elites, foreign policy, government elites, international relations, military elites, military intervention, national economy, national interests, national politics, national security, NATO, political elites, social welfare

 Sample: Mid- and top-level officials from the following major elite groups in Moscow were interviewed: executive and legislative branches of government, mass media, scientific and educational institutions, private business, state-owned enterprises, the army, militia, and the federal security service.

 Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection:

 - Created online analysis version with question text.

 - Performed recodes and/or calculated derived variables.

 Original ICPSR Release: 2003-08-27